 If you’re a musician who is just starting out, we recommend a cheaper keyboard to test the waters.
 For musicians who are looking to play in bands and play gigs, a synthesizer is going to be a great start.

 The Go also has some crazy features since it was built for traveling musicians who are looking to use a MIDI controller and make music with.

 They have outstanding keyboard beds in general.
 I have found that their key beds don’t feel as plastic heavy as some of the other products out there.
-I have played on pianos that have ivory or half-ivory keys and the keys feel as close to this as you can get in a digital piano.
+In terms of realism, their keys feel about as close to ivory as you can get.

 Do I Need A Sustain Pedal?

 Yes, in almost every way.
 Sustaining notes is very important when playing the piano and it will help you in the long run if you have one.